dbgb/project-audio/backend/README.md

 ```

 Then navigate to `localhost:<PORT>/admin` and log in with the superuser
 credentials.
-From here, Django admin provides a complete interface for the
+From here, Django admin provides a complete interface for the API
-backend CRUD operations.
+CRUD operations.